-You can browse any existing bug reports and feature requests on Astrality's GitHub issues page on GitHub.
-New issues issues can be submitted the GitHub create issues page.
+You can browse any existing bug reports and feature requests on Astrality's issues page on GitHub.
+New issues issues can be submitted here.

 1.10.2 Improving the documentation

 If you find something you would like to improve in the documentation, follow these steps: